District 6 Projects - Montgomery County

 Motorists are advised of the following travel restriction:

-PennDOT reopened northbound U.S. 202 (Dekalb Pike) on Tuesday, November 4, 2025, following eight months of construction to repair and reconstruct the roadway.
+PennDOT reopened northbound U.S. 202 North (Dekalb Pike) between Henderson Road and Saulin Boulevard on Tuesday, November 4, 2025, following eight months of construction to repair and remediate sinkholes under Stage 1 of the project.

 Accessibility